jsrubin/tic-tac-toe/README.md

 # tic-tac-toe

-a client side tic-tac-toe game
+a client-side tic-tac-toe game build with CRA, React Context and Hooks.

 ![game](game.png)